-ii) Not making complete and true disclosures about the product and its features: tell the client that everything is covered.
-Like for house insurance say that it will cover all the losses including collapse under a fire policy, when it is excluded.

-iii) Offer a rebate or inducement in return to purchase a policy: parting with part of a commission or paying the first premium under the life policy are prohibited under Insurance Act 1938 and are punishable with fine of Rs.
-500/- iv) Unethical behaviour is reflected in overselling of insurance; giving clients policies of higher amounts on which he cannot pay premium for the full term.

-v) Under insurance: Not insuring client's requirement fully, just to show him less premium is payable.
-For example, issuing only a fire policy but not giving him an earthquake prone area.

-vi) Churning: In churning client is advised to cancel the old policy and go in for a new plan.
+- i) Projecting very high benefits under a plan: telling the prospect that his investment in a life policy will become double or five times in 3 years period. - ii) Not making complete and true disclosures about the product and its features: tell the client that everything is covered.
+Like for house insurance say that it will cover all the losses including collapse under a fire policy, when it is excluded. - iii) Offer a rebate or inducement in return to purchase a policy: parting with part of a commission or paying the first premium under the life policy are prohibited under Insurance Act 1938 and are punishable with fine of Rs.
+500/- - iv) Unethical behaviour is reflected in overselling of insurance; giving clients policies of higher amounts on which he cannot pay premium for the full term. - v) Under insurance: Not insuring client's requirement fully, just to show him less premium is payable.
+For example, issuing only a fire policy but not giving him an earthquake prone area. - vi) Churning: In churning clients are advised to cancel the old policy and go in for a new plan.
 This may earn high commission for intermediaries but policyholder losses heavily or cancellation of policies or surrendering them.

 Use of unethical means in the sale of insurance is called mis-selling and results in rejection, delay in settlement of claim or client losing money because of false promises.
-Misselling may be beneficial for a short term in long term it damages not only image and reputation of POS-person the insurance company with whom he is connected with.
+Misselling may be beneficial for a short term but in the long term it damages not only the image and reputation of the POS-person but also the insurance company with whom he is connected.